-The critical business plan goal for the airport and the Regional District continues to be undertaking a runway overlay project.
-The scope of the asphalt overlay will also include a replacement of the airside electrical system, upgrades to the runway lighting and replacing the VASI navigational lighting with a PAPI system.
-All lighting will be upgraded to LED resulting in significant energy savings.
+The critical business plan goal for the airport and the Regional District was achieved with completion of the airside rehabilitation project.
+The scope of the asphalt overlay also included a full replacement of the airside electrical system, upgrades to the runway lighting and replacing the VASI navigational lighting with a PAPI system.
+All lighting was upgraded to LED resulting in significant energy savings.
 These capital projects, along with the AWOS replacement, which occurred in 2018, were identified in a long-term capital plan completed in 2012 by EBA Engineering Consultants.
 Completing these works addresses the majority of priority capital projects identified by EBA and ensures the long-term viability of airport infrastructure.